- My weight-loss strategy was completely wrong

 Weight-loss Strategy #1: Eating

 I always tried to eat little amounts of low-fat food.
 I’d often choose processed food, like rice cakes and diet pop.
-Then I could read the package for fat content and feel good about my choice.
+Then I could read the package for fat content and calorie count and feel good about my choice.
 I thought I was working hard to lose weight.

 But eating cardboard and chemicals doesn’t help you lose weight.
 Grazing on factory food actually makes it easier to gain weight.

-*Processed foods cause you to eat more than you need because the fiber is removed and salt, sugar and artificial ingredients — that trigger hunger and cravings — are added.
+Eat natural food.
+Processed food causes you to eat more than you need because the fiber is removed and salt, sugar and artificial ingredients — that trigger hunger and cravings — are added.

 Stop eating fake food!
 Ignore the crazy and confusing messages from the diet industry that complicate your relationship with food.
 Go back-to-the-basics!